MPCStats/docs/docs/architecture.md

 - **Coordination Server**:
   - Centralized to streamline coordination but does not access or store plaintext data.
   - Rate-limiting and participant verification reduce the risk of Sybil attacks and DoS.
-    - In Binance case, we expose a field "uid" in the TLSNotary proof, which is a unique identifier for each data provider.
-This way we prevent Sybil attacks by checking if the uid is unique.
 - **Notary Server**:
   - Participants trust the Notary Server to generate a correct proof.
   - By default, we use a local notary whose private keys are exposed, so it's possible for people to forge it.
 A trusted party running a remote notary server can mitigate this risk.